 In the first part of our Earth Day blog series, we talked about the importance of a healthy, non-toxic nursery.
-Using GreenGuard Gold certified breathable crib mattresses, like the Nook Pure Organic, the Breeze, the Air, or the Dream Cotton is one way to ensure your baby is getting a healthy and safe night’s sleep.
+Using GreenGuard Gold certified breathable crib mattresses, like Nook crib mattresses or the Pebble Twin and Pebble Full Mattress is one way to ensure your little one is getting a healthy and safe night’s sleep.
 In today’s post, we look at going green in our own bedrooms and in our lives.

 In Our Bedrooms